Music of Canada: 1930–1959

 Following World War II a growth phase for Canadian bands was experienced, this time among school bands.
 Rapid advances in the inclusion of instrumental music study in formal school curricula brought about fundamental changes to the philosophy of the band movement and the type of repertoire available.
 The CHUM Chart debuted on May 27, 1957, under the name CHUM's Weekly Hit Parade, was in response to the fast-growing diversity of music that needed to be subdivided and categorized.
 The CHUM charts were the longest-running Top 40 chart in Canada ending in 1986.

+The 1950s would see Pop vocal and Doo Wop groups the Four Lads, Crew-Cuts and Diamonds score several hits internationally becoming the first Canadian groups to do so in the Rock and Roll era.
+The Crew-Cuts would become famous with their covers of Doo Wop hits like "Sh-Boom" and "Earth Angel" while the Diamonds would do the same with "Little Darlin", "Why Do Fools Fall In Love", "Silhouettes" and '"The Stroll".
+These records would be hits in America, Europe and Australia.
 1958 saw its first Canadian rock and roll teen idol Paul Anka, who went to New York City where he auditioned for ABC with the song "Diana".
 This song brought Anka instant stardom as it reached number one on the US Billboard charts.
 "Diana" has gone on to be one of the best selling 45s in music history.
 US-born rockabilly pioneer Ronnie Hawkins moved to Canada in 1958, where he became a key player in the Canadian blues and rock scene.
 The 4th of October was declared "Ronnie Hawkins Day" by the city of Toronto when Hawkins was inducted into Canada's Walk of Fame.
 He was also inducted into the Canadian Music Industry Hall of Fame and his pioneering contribution to rockabilly has been recognized with induction into the Rockabilly Hall of Fame.
+The first Canadian Rock band (as opposed to a vocal group like the Crew-Cuts and Diamonds) to score an international hit were the Beau-Marks with "Clap Your Hands" in 1960 which would make the charts in Canada, Australia and America and would get them invited the Ed Sullivan Show being the first Canadian band to do so.